Beat the addiction and become smokefree

-Community and Public Health provides support to the Canterbury and the West Coast Stop Smoking Services.
-We also help community organisations, primary and secondary care providers to set up systems to refer clients to these stop smoking services.
+Community and Public Health provides support to the Canterbury and the West Coast Smokefree Services.
+We also help community organisations, primary and secondary care providers to set up systems to refer clients to these smokefree services.

 How to quit and become smokefree

-Contact your local Stop Smoking Service to discuss options available to support you to quit.
+Contact your local Smokefree Service to discuss options available to support you to quit.
 They can provide face to face, phone or text support for both individuals and groups, and will discuss a programme based on your specific needs.